 Some tickers, such as 'META', 'ASML', 'INTU', and 'AZN', regularly register lower AUC scores irrespective of the model employed.
 This might be indicative of less predictive features or potentially noisy data associated with these tickers.

-8.5.3 Discussion

 The comparative analysis illuminates the intricate dynamics between stock return predictability, news sentiment, and the inherent characteristics of the machine learning models.
 It is evident that while certain models excel in specific contexts, there isn't a one-size-fits-all solution.
 The diversity in AUC scores across tickers for all models underscores the notion that stock return predictability could be deeply intertwined with individual tickers.
 This revelation further bolsters the strategy of devising ticker-specific models.